lumapps/lumapps-extensions-templates/docs.old/playground/build.md

 In the playground, go to **PLAYGROUND SETTINGS** and go to the **BUILD & DEPLOY** tab.

-In the section 2, **Deploy the extension**, fill in the HTTP Server input with the URL pointing to your LUM files.
+In the section 2, **Deploy the extension**, fill in the HTTP Server input with the URL pointing to the built files.

 Click on the DEPLOY EXTENSION IN BETA button.